sajidaelnazir-eng/Power-BI-Supply-Chain-Dashboard/README.md

 🛍️ Sales Optimization

-Identify low-value, high-volume products
+- Identify low-value, high-volume products

-Use scatter plots or matrix visuals to detect products with high sales volume but low revenue and profit margins.
+- Use scatter plots or matrix visuals to detect products with high sales volume but low revenue and profit margins.
 These products typically generate a large number of orders yet contribute little to overall profitability.

-Investigating these items can uncover pricing inefficiencies or high cost structures.
+- Investigating these items can uncover pricing inefficiencies or high cost structures.
 Consider reviewing pricing strategies or renegotiating supplier terms to improve margins.

 👥 Customer Strategy

-Reduce over-reliance on top customers
+- Reduce over-reliance on top customers

 Mary Smith alone contributes over 13% of total revenue.
 To mitigate risk, implement customer diversification strategies and loyalty programs that incentivize mid-tier customers to increase their share.

-Explore untapped segments and regions
+- Explore untapped segments and regions

 The "Home Office" segment has the smallest share of orders and revenue.
 Similarly, several states have low customer density.

-Consider targeted marketing campaigns or localized promotions to drive growth in underrepresented areas.
+- Consider targeted marketing campaigns or localized promotions to drive growth in underrepresented areas.

 🚚 Delivery Improvements

-Optimize shipping for performance and speed
+- Optimize shipping for performance and speed

   While Standard Class is the most used shipping mode, it also shows high delivery delays.

  On the other hand, First Class has the worst on-time performance ratio.

-A detailed review of carrier partnerships and delivery workflows is needed to boost speed and reliability.
+- A detailed review of carrier partnerships and delivery workflows is needed to boost speed and reliability.

-Improve on-time delivery rate
+- Improve on-time delivery rate.
 The current on-time delivery rate stands at only 18%.

-Prioritize logistics coordination and reduce the gap between scheduled and actual shipping days to improve service levels.
+- Prioritize logistics coordination and reduce the gap between scheduled and actual shipping days to improve service levels.

 👉 [Full interactive dashboards will be available soon on GitHub Pages.]